tfgg/yournextmep/_candidates/eu2014/ukip/mick-mcgough.md

 person: mick-mcgough
 region: eastern
 party: ukip
-title: Eastern - UKIP - Mick McGough
+title: Mick McGough is running for MEP in Eastern for UKIP
 incumbent: false
 ---